-Individuals wishing to file claims against the District of Columbia Government for loss, damage, or injury, must file a Notice of Claim letter within six months of the date of the incident pursuant to the below specifications.
+Individuals wishing to file claims against the District of Columbia Government for unliquidated damages (loss, damage, or injury), must file a Notice of Claim letter within six months of the date of the incident pursuant to the below specifications.

 What to include in the Notice of Claim letter

-The Notice of Claim letter must contain ALL of the below information, which is required by statute (D.C.
+The Notice of Claim letter must contain the items numbered 1-5 below, which are required by statute (D.C.
 Official Code § 12-309, which can be accessed through the hyperlink above).
 If the statutory requirements are not satisfied, the claim will be denied.
-Under certain circumstances, reports of the Metropolitan Police Department may also satisfy the notice requirement provided that they contain all of the information required by the statute.
+Under certain circumstances, reports of the Metropolitan Police Department may also satisfy the notice requirement, provided that they contain all of the information required by the statute.

 Notice letters MUST include: